light-bringer/electron-umbrella-for-crm/README.md

 packaging steps coming shortly..

-To package for windows : npm run package:win
+1. To package for windows : npm run package:win
-To package for Linux : npm run package:linux
+2. To package for Linux : npm run package:linux
-To package for Mac : npm run package:osx
+3. To package for Mac : npm run package:osx
+4. To package everything at once : npm run package:all